Updated on 26th February 2021. This article was originally published on 27th December 2019 and has been updated for accuracy and comprehensiveness.

 - Regular score checks can also be a good fraud prevention tool as any unexpected changes in your credit score can be investigated to see if any unauthorised credit facilities have been applied for or taken out in your name.

-5. How do I get my CTOS report?
+9. How do I check my CTOS for free?

 There are three types of CTOS report for you to choose from – MyCTOS Basic Report, MyCTOS Score Report and CTOS SecureID.
 The basic report is free while MyCTOS Score Report and CTOS Secure ID are RM 25/ report and RM 99/ year (exclusive of Service Tax) respectively.